How to convert a callback into async/await

 const location = await uploadFile()

-Now I could use the location data in the first-level, instead of being it wrapped in the callback function.
+Now I could use the location data in the first level, instead of it being wrapped in the callback function.

 It helps me keep the code cleaner and reason better about it.